-- Generally feel that the company take care of the employees. - Generally feel that the company trust the employees to fulfil their work responsibilities.
+- Feel that the company take care of the employees. - Feel that the company trust the workers to fulfil their work responsibilities.

 You are encouraged to review your company and job level scores for 'Safety Climate', 'Safety Citizenship' and 'Social Contract' to identify the areas of improvement.
 Refer to Section V at the end of this report for a list of suggested interventions to improve WSH Ownership.